 Unfortunately that is exactly what happens in many companies – managers hear a question that a colleague asked, wonder how a candidate might respond, and add it to their repertoire without putting much thought into how it might help uncover specific skills or untapped talent.

-So here are four basic rules for selecting the right interview questions.
+If you need help with improving your job interview strategies, here are four basic rules for selecting the right interview questions for hiring success.

 - Identify the essential skills an employee needs for the job before you do anything.
 Essential skills are exactly that – no more, no less.
 They are the skills an employee must have to get the job done.
 Most jobs have 5 – 7 essential skills.
 Lower skill positions may have less; management and sales may have more.
 When it comes to essential job skills, more is not better.
 Under most circumstances, keep the skills list small and tight.